 Any student tending toward habitual tardiness and/or absenteeism will be required to make up time lost.
 After 5 unverified absences per semester, students will be required to make up seat time.
 Attendance checks will be conducted on a regular basis.
 Time lost due to absences can be made up on designated days.
+Any student falling below 94% attendance will be allowed to make up seat time.
 It is the student's responsibility to make arrangements to make up time.
 Students must sign up for a make-up time session in the main office at least twenty-four hours in advance.
 Students signing up for make-up time are responsible for getting work from their teachers.
 Individuals reporting without program work will not be allowed to serve make up time or will be assigned other work.
 Make up time may not be used to earn a perfect attendance award.